openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Raspberry Pi 3B+ or greater with Raspbian OS Image

-In this Codelab, a Raspberry Pi 3B+ or greater with [Raspbian Bullseye Lite OS image](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-lite.img.xz) or [Raspbian Bullseye with Desktop](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf.img.xz) is needed.
+In this codelab, a Raspberry Pi 3B+ or greater with [Raspbian Bullseye Lite OS image](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-lite.img.xz) or [Raspbian Bullseye with Desktop](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf.img.xz) is needed.
 It is connected to the internet via Ethernet and will be configured as the host for the OpenThread Border Router (OTBR).

 ### Network Connection